zchee/golang-wiki/Modules.md

  * run `go get -u=patch` to use the latest *patch* releases

 To upgrade or downgrade to a more specific version, 'go get' allows version selection to be overridden by adding an @version suffix or "module query" to the package argument, such as `go get github.com/gorilla/mux@v1.6.2`, `go get github.com/gorilla/mux@e3702bed2`, or `go get github.com/gorilla/mux@'<v1.6.2'`.

+Module queries that do not resolve to a semver tag will be recorded as [pseudo-versions](https://tip.golang.org/cmd/go/#hdr-Pseudo_versions) in the `go.mod` file.

 See the ["Module-aware go get"](https://tip.golang.org/cmd/go/#hdr-Module_aware_go_get) and ["Module queries"](https://tip.golang.org/cmd/go/#hdr-Module_queries) sections of the tip documentation for more information on the topics here.